dhruva4869/Reinforcement-Learning/README.md

-# Repository to test various RL related code and try out new things for now.
-Might add more projects on the go.....
+# Reinforcement Learning Experiments

+This repo contains various RL code experiments and small projects.
+More will be added over time.